 When working in pet transportation, it’s easy to forget that this field is kind of exotic to most people.
 We get all sorts of questions from would-be shippers, some dealing with very basic topics.
-And in this category, “can you send a puppy through mail” ranks surprisingly high.
+And in this category, “can you send a puppy through the mail” ranks surprisingly high.

 The short answer would be “no you can’t”, but there are exceptions.
 USPS does not ship live animals, except for bees, birds, and scorpions under special circumstances.
 Similarly, UPS won’t accept live animal shipments except for fish, amphibians, mollusks, and some reptiles.
-FedEx “does not transport household pets such as dogs, cats, birds and hamsters”, but may transport fish or livestock.
+FedEx “does not transport household pets such as dogs, cats, birds, and hamsters”, but may transport fish or livestock.

 Here’s a quick rundown of all the things you’ll need to consider before shipping a puppy.